When shooting with a DSLR, you have two choices of file formats in which to take your image - RAW or JPEG.

 I've written previously about the benefits of shooting RAW, and you can read about that in this post RAW vs JPEG, so I'm not going to go into all the pros and cons here.
-However, I've never written out the steps you need to do to make the transition from shooting in JPEG to RAW, and that's what I want to address in this post!
+In THIS post I want to tell you WHAT you need to do to make the transition from shooting in JPEG to RAW.

 The first thing you need to know is that you need some sort of RAW file processor - this can be the software that came with your camera, or a commercial product such as Lightroom or Photoshop Elements - both of which are fantastic photo editors and ones I strongly recommend.
 You can read a little bit more about both editing programs, and which one might be right for you, over on this post Lightroom Vs Elements.
 Whichever you end up using, get it installed on your computer ready for processing your RAW files!